 —Larry King, USA Today

-John Lescroart is the author of twenty-nine novels (his thirtieth, The Missing Piece, will be published by Atria in March of 2022), nineteen of which have been New York Times Bestsellers.
+John Lescroart is the author of thirty novels (his latest, The Missing Piece, was published by Atria in March of 2022), nineteen of which have been New York Times Bestsellers.
 Libraries Unlimited has named John among “The 100 Most Popular Thriller and Suspense Authors.”
 With sales of over twelve million copies, his books have been translated into twenty-two languages in more than seventy-five countries, and his short stories appear in many anthologies.
 His short story “The Adventure of the Giant Rat of Sumatra” was selected for the 1998 edition of Houghton Mifflin’s The Best American Mystery Stories, edited by Sue Grafton.
 Additionally, his short story “Dunkirk” appeared in the 2015 Anthony and Silver Falchion Award winning anthology, In the Company of Sherlock Holmes.

 John’s first novel, Sunburn, won the San Francisco Foundation’s Joseph Henry Jackson Award for best novel by a California author; Dead Irish, The 13th Juror and The Keeper were nominees for the Shamus, Anthony and Silver Falchion Best Mystery/Crime Novel, respectively; The 13th Juror is included in the ITW publication “100 Must-Read Thrillers Of All Time.”
 Hard Evidence appears in “The Complete Idiot’s Guide to the Ultimate Reading List.”
 Guilt was a Readers Digest Select Edition choice.
 The Motive was an Audie Finalist of the Audio Publishers Association.
 The Mercy Rule, Nothing but the Truth, The Suspect, and The Fall have been major market Book Club selections.
 The Suspect was also the 2007 One Book Sacramento choice, and the American Author’s Association chose it as its Book of the Year.
 The Ophelia Cut, Betrayal, and A Plague of Secrets were each Top Five selections of Strand Magazine’s “Books of the Year.”
 Several of John’s books have been Main Selections of one or more of the Literary Guild, Mystery Guild, and Book of the Month Club.